 What are your favorite Virginia kayak fishing waters?

 Virginia has a plethora of great fishing waters, and I have not been able to fish them all yet…there’s a bucket-list item for me.
 It’s hard to choose which body of water is my absolute favorite places to fish, so I will give you a few different ones.

-My favorite river to fish would have to be the New River, although the Shenandoah is a close second.
+My favorite would have to be New River bass fishing.
+Although the Shenandoah is a close second.
 The New River is absolutely loaded with fish of all species, with great opportunities to catch trophy-sized fish throughout.
 While I have not been able to fish the New as much recently as I would like, we usually do at least one float each year.

 My favorite public lake that I have fished would be Philpott Lake.
 People will probably wonder why I chose that lake, as it is notoriously tough to fish, but this is the lake I have spent more time on than any other and is the one I have the most knowledge and confidence to find and catch fish.
 There’s just no place like home.
 It’s also an absolutely beautiful place to fish, with practically the entire shoreline being undeveloped and in its natural state.